kartha01/IBMPartnerDemo/README.md

 **Limitations:** Not every service is provisioned, but these are live clusters with multiple people sharing the environment.
 Meaning while you can add live data (at this moment), but others can see it.
 You can spin this up in 10 minutes and have most of what you need there.
 There is internal discussions of locking this down tighter as mainly a sales tool.

 ##  Other options  to think about
-  - Blue Demos (need competency to view certain assets)
+  - Blue Demos (need competency to view certain assets) - Currently no CPD partner facing VMs.
   - Quick ready-for environments with canned set of services.